francomattos/rXg_generators/README.md

 `sh gem install excon `

-## API command Syntax
+## API tool quick tutorial

+The API tool uses the following syntax:

+`sh generate object count`

+To bring up the help menu including the list of supported obejcts, use:

+`sh generate --help`

-Use "generate object count" to create an object, for supported objects type generate --help Multiple devices can be created in one line, below is an example:
+Multiple devices can be created in one line.

-'sh generate switch 5 controller 2'
+`sh generate switch 5 controller 2`

 This command will create 5 switches and 2 controllers.

-Some objects may create other related objects in the process, for example, a controller creates access points and an SSID
+Some objects may create other related objects in the process, for example, a controller creates access points and an SSID.